Steven-Howe/picoCTF2021/README.md

 I expanded the square size to 6X6 as this was indicated what we should use in the Python file by: `SQUARE_SIZE = 6`.
 I then wrote in the alphabet into the matrix.

-Next, I connected to teh service and it stated that the encrypted message was: `y7bcvefqecwfste224508y1ufb21ld`.
+Next, I connected to the service and it stated that the encrypted message was: `y7bcvefqecwfste224508y1ufb21ld`.
 So I inputted that value into the tool and the result was the string `WD9BUKBSPDTJ7SKD3KL8D6OA3F03G0`.
 Since the other strings were all lowercase I converted the string to lowercase as well using Python.

 ![play](https://github.com/Steven-Howe/picoCTF2021/blob/main/picoCTF_screenshots/vmware_5IgqXwXSsj.png)